-by an effective compliance and ethics program, will assist an organization in encouraging ethical conduct and in complying fully with all applicable laws.296
+These guidelines offer incentives to organizations to reduce and ultimately eliminate criminal conduct by providing a structural foundation from which an organization may self-police its own conduct through an effective compliance and ethics program.
+The prevention and detection of criminal conduct, as facilitated by an effective compliance and ethics program, will assist an organization in encouraging ethical conduct and in complying fully with all applicable laws.296

 The Commission also took several additional steps to address concerns regarding the lack of incentives for small organizations297 to develop compliance programs.
-First, through commentary and illustrations, the Commission "provide[d] additional guidance with respect to the implementation of compliance and ethics programs by small organizations."298 Next, the commentary encouraged "larger organizations to promote the adoption of compliance and ethics programs by smaller organizations, including those with which they conduct or seek to conduct business."299 Finally, the Commission changed "the automatic preclusion for compliance program credit provided in §8C2.5(f) (Culpability Score)," so as to "assist smaller organizations that previously may have been automatically precluded, because of their size [and the involvement of high level personnel], from arguing for a culpability score reduction based upon an effective compliance and ethics program that fulfills all of the guideline requirements."300 The amendment replaced the automatic preclusion with a rebuttable presumption, allowing a small organization to rebut the presumption in order to receive credit for having an effective compliance and ethics program.301
+First, through commentary and illustrations, the Commission "provide[d] additional guidance with respect to the implementation of compliance and ethics programs by small organizations."
+Next, the commentary encouraged "larger organizations to promote the adoption of compliance and ethics programs by smaller organizations, including those with which they conduct or seek to conduct business."
+Pinally, the Commission changed "the automatic preclusion for compliance program credit provided in §8C2.5(f) (Culpability Score)," so as to "assist smaller organizations that previously may have been automatically precluded, because of their size [and the involvement of high level personnel], from arguing for a culpability score reduction based upon an effective compliance and ethics program that fulfills all of the guideline requirements."
+The amendment replaced the automatic preclusion with a rebuttable presumption, allowing a small organization to rebut the presumption in order to receive credit for having an effective compliance and ethics program.301

-Finally, just as with the original implementation of the organizational guidelines, the Commission again deliberately decided not to offer precise details for implementation of an effective compliance and ethics program "in order to encourage flexibility and independence by organizations in designing programs that are best suited to their particular circumstances."
-The Commission expected, however, that the amended organizational guidelines would "provide an important roadmap for compliance officers and corporate officials throughout the country" and "encourage compliance among corporations."
-By promulgating these changes to Chapter Eight, the Commission intended to send the clear message that "good corporate conduct means above all else ethical conduct."
+Finally, just as with the original implementation of the organizational guidelines, the Commission again deliberately decided not to offer precise details for implementation of an effective compliance and ethics program "in order to encourage flexibility and independence by organizations in designing